-The ASUS RT AC68U Wi-Fi Router in many respects is not the wireless router you need, but the router you want.
-It stands out from the crowd by having excellent 5 GHz coverage and speed, but it's real party trick is the ability to pair with other compatible ASUS wifi routers to blanket your entire home or small business with sweet sweet Wi-Fi, thanks to a feature called AiMesh.
+The ASUS RT-AC68U Wi-Fi Router in many respects is not the wireless router you need, but the ASUS router you want.
+It stands out from the crowd by having excellent 5 GHz coverage and speed.
+But the real party trick about ASUS wifi routers is the ability to pair with other compatible ASUS routers to blanket your entire home or small business with sweet sweet Wi-Fi, thanks to a feature called AiMesh.

 It doesn't stop there though, with some handy multimedia features built-in and the continuing backing from ASUS with regular firmware updates (sometimes including brand new features like AiMesh) despite the fact that it was originally launched in 2013.

 The ASUS RT-AC68U Wi-Fi Router may have a terrible name, and it may be a bit of a dinosaur as it was originally released in 2013, but it more than makes up for it by still being one of the better performing consumer Wi-Fi routers out there with dual band.

-This ASUS router robust coverage is great on it's own, but for ASUS wireless this wasn't enough with the recent addition of a feature called AiMesh.
-Now don’t let their worrying desire to slap the “AI” buzzword on everything make you think that this is a gimmick, it's far from it as it allows you to pair other AiMesh-enabled ASUS routers to it to create a fully-fledged mesh network, similar to the mesh Wi-Fi networking systems you can get from Eero or Netgear.
-This allows you to saturate your entire home or small business with high performing Wi-Fi, eliminating dead spots and ensuring consistent performance.
+This ASUS router offers robust coverage, and it is great on its own.
+But for ASUS Wireless, this wasn't enough with the recent addition of a feature called AiMesh.
+Now don’t let their worrying desire to slap the “AI” buzzword on everything make you think that this is a gimmick.
+It's far from it, as it allows you to pair other AiMesh-enabled ASUS routers to it to create a fully-fledged mesh network, similar to the mesh Wi-Fi networking systems you can get from Eero or Netgear.
+This allows you to saturate your entire home or small business with high-performing Wi-Fi, eliminating dead spots and ensuring consistent performance.
 In fact, Amazon will even sell you a 2-pack if you want to get going with the feature straight away.